Adobe Commerce Q4: updates to security, speed, SEO and more

 But it’s not only external forces that pose risks to your eCommerce site, and there are updates to mitigate that, too.
 Admin access to media gallery folders has been restricted, which avoids accidental deletion of key .htaccess files, and there is now validation on custom variables – meaning the platform will automatically help you avoid applying dangerous HTML tags and attributes that might interfere with your code.

-Adobe Product Recommendations – backed by the power of Adobe Sensei’s AI – is growing: now available to merchants using Adobe Experience Manager, as well as other headless storefront options like React or Vue.js, who can now easily integrate this feature into their sites.
+Adobe Product Recommendations is getting an update for Q4 too – backed by the power of Adobe Sensei’s AI – is growing: now available to merchants using Adobe Experience Manager, as well as other headless storefront options like React or Vue.js, who can now easily integrate this feature into their sites.

 Want to highlight recently viewed products to your customers, or showcase those with particularly high conversion or add-to-cart rates?
 New recommendation units are now available to allow you to do just that, without creating manual collections of fast-selling product lines.